 Tragically, 93% of obstetric fistula survivors give birth to a stillborn baby, often after an agonising obstructed birth lasting days.

 How is it prevented?

 With the right access to maternal healthcare, this horrific childbirth injury is entirely preventable.
-In fact, in western countries, obstetric fistulas are virtually a thing of the past.

 Having access to a well-trained midwife and an emergency caesarean section can prevent obstetric fistula in the first place.
 Read about our prevention program here.